oscimp/wr_acorn/251018_screenshots/README.md

 saved 10 minutes later, and possibly some more agressive Kp and Ki could be used to improve tracking capability.

-Additionnally, notice that the MAC address was manually changed so that each board has a different identifier.
-This might or might not be used, but at least for data transfer might be needed.
+Additionnally, the MAC address is the same for both M2SDR in this demonstration and yet does not prevent WR lock.
+However, manually changing the MAC so that each board has a different identifier might be desirable, at least for data transfer.
 * firwmare programming through the PCIe bus: we have observed that when a terminal freezes, it is due to an errouneous firmware transfer, as shown with the dump using ``test_cpu.py --dump-firmware``.
 We have observed that 3 out of 4 bytes are null, leading to inconsistent opcodes that cannot be executed